Get connected and compare broadband services from these providers

 A list of broadband providers in the UK

 Virgin Media was founded in 2006 after two of the UK’s biggest cable providers NTL and Telewest merged together.
-It became the first company to offer TV, broadband, mobile and home phone packages, and was one of the first to introduce fiber optic broadband to the UK.
+It became the first company to offer TV, broadband, mobile and home phone packages, and was one of the first to introduce fibre optic broadband to the UK.

 Virgin Media has a reputation as the fastest broadband available, and is suitable for those looking to use their internet across multiple devices.
 The downside is that it can get pretty expensive, with prices ranging from £28 to £42 and above per month, and an extra £35 set up fee on all contracts.